rotundasoftware/cartero-express-hook/README.md

 } );
 ```

-The middleware wraps the existing `req.render()` function, so it has an opportunity to populate the `cartero_js`, `cartero_css`, and `cartero_tmpl` variables with the appropriate values each time `render` is called.
-By default, the middleware uses the path of the template passed in as the first argument to `render` as the name of the parcel.
-You can override this behavor and explicity set what parcel of assets will be served by passing in `cartero_parcel` to the `render` function's `options`.
+The middleware wraps the existing `res.render()` function, so it has an opportunity to populate the `cartero_js`, `cartero_css`, and `cartero_tmpl` variables with the appropriate values before a template is rendered.
+By default, the middleware uses the path of the template as the name of the parcel.
+You can override this behavior and explicitly set what parcel of assets will be served by passing in `cartero_parcel` as a property of the `render` function's `locals`.

 ```javascript
 res.render( "myTemplate.jade", { cartero_parcel : "parcel/key/as/listed/in/cartero.json" } );